How do I use my telescope eyepieces?

-Eyepieces come in multiple powers: the higher the number (found printed in millimeters on the eyepiece, such as 15 mm, 32 mm, and so on), the lower the power.
-Always start with the lowest-power eyepiece because it is easier to focus and has a wider field of view, making it easier to slew the telescope to your desired object.
+Eyepieces come in multiple powers: the higher the number (found printed in millimeters on the eyepiece, such as 15mm, 32mm, and so on), the lower the power.
+Always start with the lowest-power eyepiece because it is easier to focus and has a wider field-of-view, making it easier to slew the telescope to your desired object.
 Most of your observing will be done with lower power eyepieces: the images are much brighter and crisper, providing more enjoyment of the objects you're observing.
-As eyepiece power increases, this sharpness and detail diminishes, so higher powers are mainly used for lunar, planetary, and binary star observations.
+As eyepiece power increases, the sharpness and detail diminishes, so higher powers are mainly used for lunar, planetary, and binary star observations.

 Additionally, a simple way to increase magnification is to use a Barlow lens in addition to your existing eyepiece.
 A 2x Barlow will double the magnification of any existing eyepiece, a 3x Barlow will triple it, and so on.
 Since longer-focal-length eyepieces generally have longer eye relief, using a Barlow to increase magnification will allow more comfortable high-power viewing.

 - Insert your lowest-power eyepiece into the telescope and tighten in place.